-Gap years have become part of our experience and are embedded in our current culture.
-But where did the idea of the gap travel come from and what is the history of the gap year?
+Gap years have become a massive part of our culture.
+But where did the idea of taking time out to travel come from, and what is the history of the gap year?

-In 1960s Britain, many school leavers went on what is now known as a 'hippy trail', travelling to destinations in Asia such as India, Pakistan and Nepal.
+One of biggest moments in the history of the gap year was in 1960s Britain.
+During this time many school leavers went on what is now known as a 'hippy trail', travelling to destinations in Asia such as India, Pakistan and Nepal.
 As the children of baby boomers grew up and came of age in the 1990s, there was a massive increase in gap year travel, with Australia, Thailand, the USA and New Zealand being some of the most popular gap year destinations.
 It could be said that the real gap year boom is happening right now, with more young people than ever before seeking new adventures and experiences around the world!